iCliniq Logo

 5. Improve your posture while sitting.

-6. Try to get up from your chair every 20 minutes and take a quick walk around and then continue working.
+6. Try to get up from your chair every 20 minutes, take a quick walk around, and then continue working.
 Always sit on a chair with back support.

-7. Do not get up suddenly from a sleeping position.
-Rather, turn to the side and then get up.
+7. Do not suddenly get up from a sleeping position.
+Instead, turn to the side and then get up.

 8. Take bed rest if severe pain.